IbcAlpha/IBC/userguide.md

 IBC must be supplied with a configuration file.
 A specimen file called config.ini is included in the distribution ZIPs.
-You will need to edit this file to include your IB username and password, and to ensure that IBC behaves in the way that best suits your needs.
+You will need to edit this file to include your IBKR username and password, and to ensure that IBC behaves in the way that best suits your needs.

 You should copy the supplied file from the IBC installation folder